apache/mxnet/example/profiler/README.md

 which is an image dataset file before running this example.
 Please follow
 [this tutorial](https://mxnet.incubator.apache.org/faq/recordio.html?highlight=rec%20file#create-a-dataset-using-recordio)
-on how to create `.rec` files using a existing tool in MXNet.
+on how to create `.rec` files using an existing tool in MXNet.
 After you created 'test.rec', type `python profiler_imageiter.py` in terminal.
 It will generate `profile_imageiter.json`.

 - profiler_matmul.py.
-This example profiles matrix multiplication on GPU.
-Please make sure that you installed a GPU enabled version of MXNet before running this example.
+This example profiles matrix multiplications on GPU.
+Please make sure that you have installed a GPU enabled version of MXNet before running this example.
 Type `python profiler_matmul.py` and it will generate `profile_matmul_20iter.json`.

 - profiler_ndarray.py.
 This examples profiles a series of `NDArray` operations.
 Simply type